Behnam-sn/Castle-Docusaurus/docs/ddd/strategic-design/ubiquitous-language.md

 Domain experts must be comfortable using the ubiquitous language when reasoning about the business domain.
 This language will represent both the business domain and the domain experts’ mental models.

+### Modeling the Ubiquitous Language Effectively

+When cultivating a ubiquitous language, we are effectively building a model of the business domain.

+The model is supposed to capture the domain experts’ mental models and their thought processes about,
+How the business works to implement its function.

+The model has to reflect the involved business entities and their behavior, cause and effect relationships, and invariants.

+The ubiquitous language we use is not supposed to cover every possible detail of the domain.
+That would be equivalent to making every stakeholder a domain expert.
+Instead, the model is supposed to include just enough aspects of the business domain to make it possible to implement the required system.
+That is, to address the specific problem the software is intended to solve.

+### Effective Interaction With Domain Experts

+Effective communication between engineering teams and domain experts is vital.
+The importance of this communication grows with the complexity of the business domain.

+The more complex the business domain is, the harder it is to model and implement its business logic in code.
+Even a slight misunderstanding of a complicated business domain, or its underlying principles, will inadvertently lead to an implementation prone to severe bugs.

+The only reliable way to verify a business domain’s understanding is to converse with domain experts and do it in the language they understand: the language of the business.

 ### Consistency